SAWE: Conferences and meetings

-SAWE Competitions and Awards
+Competitions and awards

 Honorary Fellow: Honorary Fellowship is awarded to persons who have achieved eminence in Mass Properties Engineering or who have made outstanding contributions to the advancement of the Society.

 Fellow: Fellowship is awarded to persons who have achieved distinction in the field of Mass Properties Engineering or who have materially contributed to the advancement of the Society.

 Ed Payne Award: The Ed Payne Award is presented to young engineers, under the age of 35 at time of application, who have made significant contributions to the SAWE or the mass properties engineering profession.

 L. R. "Mike" Hackney Award: The L. R. "Mike" Hackney Award is given to the author or authors of the best technical paper presented at the International Conference.
 Papers are judged for technical content, originality, usefulness, value, clarity, style, and form.
 Balloting is by each member of the Technical Committee.

 Special Merit Award: Occasionally an award is given due to the significance of an achievement or the exceptional merit of a technical paper.

 SAWE Scholarship: The SAWE has also established a scholarship fund for engineering students with the principal growing by donations from individuals, chapters, and corporations as well as by sale of our popular Introduction to Weight Engineering textbook.
 To date, the Society has established endowments at three universities; each provides $1,000 scholarships annually.
 The first such scholarship was endowed at the University of Texas at Arlington by the Texas Chapter in 1989.
 The Society has also endowed permanent annual scholarships at West Virginia University in 1999 and at Wichita State University in 2000.
 In addition, a scholarship award of $1,000 has been given annually since 1994 to an engineering student interested in mass properties engineering at a university within the geographic area of the annual International Conference.
 The SAWE chapter that hosts the annual International Conference selects the university receiving this annual scholarship money.

 The SAWE introduced a scholarship program in 2002 for children and grandchildren of SAWE members who plan to continue their education in college.
 This program annually distributes scholarships to children of SAWE members.
 Scholarships are offered for full-time undergraduate course of study at an accredited four-year college or university in a curriculum of the student's choice.

 Frank Fong Scholarship: The SAWE/Frank Fong Memorial Scholarship was established by SAWE and the family of SAWE past-President Frank Fong in 2005.
 The requirements are the same as the SAWE Scholarship, but this scholarship is dedicated to students enrolled in a technical course of study (e.g.: engineering, physics, mathematics, computer sciences, etc.).

-SAWE Notable Members
+Notable members

 Louis B. Popovich (Author of “Weight Engineering, Design Techniques for Weight Reduction”).

 Richard Boynton (Founder of Space Electronics INC, namesake of the Richard Boynton Lifetime Achievement Award).

 Edward L. Payne (Charter Member of the SAWE who mentored many early young members of the Society, namesake of the Ed Payne Award for young engineers who have made significant contributions).